DarkShadow47/Shadow/README.md

 I'm Shadow, a passionate Programmer .
 Welcome to my GitHub profile!

 🌱 **About Me:**
-- 🎓 I'm a engineer.
+- 🎓 I'm an engineer.
 - 💼 Currently at a learning adventure.
 - 🚀 I'm passionate about AI and Robotic.
 - 💡 I love to explore new technologies and develop exciting projects.